Meet the Bodywise Physical Therapy Team

 When away from the clinic, Cathy is also passionate about spending time with her family and friends and enjoys any time she can spend outdoors.

 Halley earned her doctorate in Physical Therapy from the University of Utah in 2014 and her BS in Health Science with a minor in Spanish from Saint Mary’s College of California in 2008.
 Since earning her Doctorate, Halley has focused her career in Orthopedics with an emphasis in manual therapy and taken continuing education courses in Muscle Energy Technique, Graston Technique (IASMT), Functional Dry Needling and several other specialized manual therapy techniques for the spine and pelvis.
 Halley also is a Certified Nutrition Coach often integrates nutrition into her sessions.
 Halley enjoys treating all aspects of the body and loves having the opportunity to help patients of all ages and abilities return to the active life they want to live.

 Before working as a therapist, Halley spent 9 years working for REI and as a PT aide and has a passion for the outdoors and recreation.
 Halley is passionate about rock climbing, trail running, and cycling, and is always up for new adventures with her boyfriend Jeremy.
 When not running around in the mountains, Halley loves spending quality time with friends and family and traveling to new and exciting places.

 Before becoming a Physical Therapist, Laura worked for over 14 years as a mountain guide in the Tetons and an Outdoor Educator at NOLS.
 She is an avid rock climber, mountain biker, and backcountry skier, with a passion for the outdoors and natural history.
 Her background helps her understand the biomechanics of a wide variety of sports and outdoor pursuits.
 She graduated Summa Cum Laude with a Doctorate in Physical Therapy from Northern Arizona University in 2011.
 Additionally, Laura is the founder of Wave Tools Therapy, maker of innovative physical therapy tools for both professional and individual use.

-My name is Martina Young and I am a Doctor of Physical Therapy, an avid athlete, a triathlon coach and a mother of two beautiful girls.
-I stand for quality care and long-term results.
-I believe that anyone can move effortlessly.
+Martina Young is a Doctor of Physical Therapy, an avid athlete, a triathlon coach and a mother of two beautiful girls.
+She stands for quality care and long-term results.
+Martina believes that absolutely anyone has the ability to move effortlessly.